Home > Expeditions > Traversing the Northwest Passage

 Itinerary

-Day 1 Toronto
+Day 1 Arrive in Toronto

 Having made your way to Toronto Airport, check-in at our group hotel located near the airport for an overnight stay.
-Please visit the Aurora Expeditions hospitality desk to collect your luggage cabin tags and to speak with our ground operations team, who may have information to share with you about pre-embarkation procedures and also about the charter flight to Nuuk tomorrow.
+Please visit the Aurora Expeditions hospitality desk to collect your luggage cabin tags and to speak with our ground operations team, who may have information to share with you about pre-embarkation procedures and the charter flight to Nuuk tomorrow.
 You will receive Aurora Expeditions cabin tags for your luggage.
 Please clearly label the tags with your name and ship cabin number.

-Accommodation: Westin Toronto Airport Hotel
+Accommodation: Westin Toronto Airport Hotel (or similar)

 Day 3 Sisimiut